kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

    See [kubeadm join](/docs/reference/setup-tools/kubeadm/kubeadm-join/) for additional info.

 1. Installs the internal DNS server (kube-dns) and the kube-proxy addon components via the API server.
-If kubeadm is invoked with --feature-gates=CoreDNS=true, then [CoreDNS](https://coredns.io/) will be installed as the default internal DNS server instead of kube-dns.
+If kubeadm is invoked with `--feature-gates=CoreDNS=true`, then [CoreDNS](https://coredns.io/) will be installed as the default internal DNS server instead of kube-dns.
    Please note that although the DNS server is deployed, it will not be scheduled until CNI is installed.

 1. If `kubeadm init` is invoked with the alpha self-hosting feature enabled,